aaronthechen/rif/README.md

 ## How It Works

-`rif` uses a Git-inspired approach to version control:
+`rif` uses a modified Git-like approach to version control:

 1. The latest commit is stored as a full snapshot of your Ableton Live project
-2. Previous versions are stored as space-efficient diffs
+2. Previous versions are stored as space-efficient reverse diffs (different from git)
-3. When checking out older versions, diffs are applied sequentially to reconstruct the project state
+3. When checking out older versions, diffs are applied in reverse-chronological order to reconstruct the project state

 ## Installation